 It’s such a super pretty hairstyle if you have long chocolate-colored hair with accents of honey!
 Add some waves and delicate honey highlights on brown hair at the end to add softness and give you a more dramatic look.

 #18: Straight Hair with Ashy Honey Brown Highlights

 These adorable ashy honey brown hair highlights painted on straight black hair make the whole hairstyle pop out with the dimension it offers.
-Style these honey-colored locks with a center part that is perfect for faces with symmetrical sides.
+Style these honey-colored locks with a center part perfect for faces with symmetrical sides.

 #19: Short Hair with Golden Honey Brown

-If you want this honey hair color, Germain says you really need the personality and lifestyle for this color and haircut to make you feel good.
+If you want this honey hair color, Germain says you need the personality and lifestyle for this color and haircut to make you feel good.